EPCCed/archer2-intro-package/_episodes/01-system-overview.md

 ```

 > ## Jobs can't see your data?
-> If your jobs are having trouble accessing your data make sure you have placed it on work
+> If your jobs are having trouble accessing your data make sure you have placed it on Work
-> rather than home.
+> rather than Home.
 Remember, the home file systems are not visible from the compute nodes.
 {: .callout}

 ### Solid State

 The solid state storage system is available on the compute nodes and is designed for
 the highest read and write performance to improve performance of workloads that are I/O bound in
 some way.
-Access to solid state storage resources is controlled through the SLURM scheduling
+Access to solid state storage resources is controlled through the Slurm scheduling
 system.
 The solid state storage is not backed up in any way.
 There is a total of 1.1 PB usable
 space available on the solid state storage system.

 Data on the solid state storage is transient so all data you require before a job starts or
 after a job finishes must be *staged* on to or off of the solid state storage.
 We discuss how
 this works in the Scheduler episode later.

-**TODO** Add RDF details.

 ## System software